Subhankar-Ray192/FullStack_Project/django/README.md

 ## Django::Configuration Steps

-The project name for our purposes has been defined as ERS(Exam-Room-Allocation) System.
-The application name for this puporse will be ERS-App
+The project name for our purposes has been defined as server System.
+The application name for this puporse will be

 ```
 !pip install django
+!pip install pyngrok --quiet
 !pip install djangorestframework.jsonapi
 !pip install python-dotenv
+!pip install inflection
+!pip install django-extensions
+!pip install django-cors-headers
+!pip install django-filter

 !django-admin startproject {project_name}